6dv/6dv/README.md

 ## Frame Sequence format
-Each frame sequence has have the following structure:
+Each frame sequence has to have the following structure:

 1. Frame start marker (1 byte) [uint8]: This could be any unique random byte to just be like "hey, you're not crazy, this is where the frame starts"
 1. Frame type (1 byte) [uint8]: 0 for IFrame and 1 for PFrame